Romans 8:1

 For the law of the Spirit of life in Christ Jesus has liberated you from the law of sin and death.

-Paraphrase: The reason for your change of legal status is simple, you have been united to Jesus.
+Paraphrase: Yes, this union with Christ has made all the difference.
 It’s as if the two of you are bound together and what belongs to one, belongs to the other.
 Consider what you were before you came into union with Christ; you were under the rigor of the law.
-The law demanded perfect, personal, and perpetual obedience from you, a standard you could never hope to meet.
+The law demanded absolutely perfect obedience from you, a standard you could never hope to meet.
 All your best efforts fell short, and the law highlighted each failure with relentless and pitiless accuracy.
 It never missed a thing.
+Furthermore, the law even stirred up sin within you.
+(Romans 7:8) When the law forbad certain things, those were the very things you desired to do.
 Had you continued under this law, you surely would have been cast away from the presence of God forever and ever.
 Now, however, everything has changed.
-You have come under another “law” so to speak.
+By your union with Christ, you have come under another “law” so to speak.
 You have been liberated from that terrible bondage and brought into an entirely new relationship with God.
-This new “law” is a law which brings life, not death.
-The reason for this is that coming under this “law” is the same thing as becoming one with Jesus.
-Didn’t I say before that as a result of this union, what belongs to the one, belongs to the other?
-Well then, ask yourself: is Christ perfectly righteous before God?
-Then so are all those who are in Him.
-Does Jesus have the Holy Spirit?
-(John 3:34) Then so do all His; and by the power of this Spirit, they are able to meet the law’s demands and to do what before was impossible.
+The old law, which drew you to sin, has been replaced by a new law which draws you to righteousness.
+This new motivating force is the Holy Spirit Himself.
+The old law led you to death; the Holy Spirit leads you to a new life.
+Furthermore, the Holy Spirit takes up residence in your soul as soon as you are joined to Jesus Christ.

 Comments: